Sleep Apnea Treatment in Waxahachie, TX

 How can I naturally treat sleep apnea?

 There are several lifestyle modifications that can improve your sleep apnea symptoms.
-However, we recommend them in conjunction with trusted methods.
+However, we recommend them in conjunction with trusted methods, rather than instead of medical treatment.
 Natural sleep apnea remedies include:

 - Maintain a healthy weight